 Inheritance tax was introduced in 1986 as a replacement for capital transfer tax.
-The tax is applied to transfers of wealth on or shortly before death that exceed a minimum threshold (£255,000 in 2003-04).
-Above this threshold, inheritance tax is charged at a single rate of 40% for transfers made on death or during the three previous years.
-Transfers made between three and seven years before death attract a reduced tax rate, while transfers made seven or more years before death are not subject to inheritance tax.
+The tax is applied to transfers of wealth on or shortly before death that exceed a minimum threshold (£263,000 in 2004-05).
+Inheritance tax is charged on the part of the transfers above this threshold at a single rate of 40% for transfers made on death or during the previous three years, and is normally payable out of estate funds.
+Transfers made between three and seven years before death attract a reduced tax rate, while transfers made seven or more years before death are not normally subject to inheritance tax.
 This is set out in Table 9.
-Some transfers of wealth are exempt from inheritance tax, including those between spouses, to charities and to political parties.
-Other assets, particularly those associated with farms and small businesses, are eligible for relief.
-Relief reduces the value of the asset by 50% or 100% depending on the type of property transferred, and tax is assessed on the reduced value.
-The estimated number of taxpaying death estates in 2003-04 is 29,500, equivalent to around 5% of all deaths.
-The estimated yield from inheritance tax in 2003-04 is about £2.4 billion.
+Gifts to companies or discretionary trusts that exceed the threshold attract inheritance tax immediately at a rate of 20%, for which the donor is liable; if the donor then dies within seven years, these gifts are taxed again as usual but any inheritance tax already paid is deducted.

-Table 9: Inheritance tax reductions for transfers before death, 2003-04
+Table 9: Inheritance tax reductions for transfers before death, 2004-05